shawnbrown/datatest/docs/tutorial/reference-data.rst

             ]

-    The "``country_of_birth``" column is listed as extra but, in this case, the difference is valid---a detailed file *should* contain more columns than a summary file.
+    The "``country_of_birth``" column is listed as extra but, in this case, the difference is not a problem---a detailed file *should* contain more columns than a summary file.

 To handle this, we add an "allowance" so the extra column won't trigger